tani/papyrus/README.l.md

 ### REPL

 REPL is a good environment to try your documents of *Lamda*.
-We can load them and test the behaivor quickly.
-It is conveniense to use them with *SLIME*.
+We can load them and test the behaivor quickly and it is conveniense to use them with *SLIME*.

 #### Installation

 Sorry, *Lambda* is NOT available in QuickLisp.
 Currently, You can install *Lambda* with [Roswell](https://github.com/roswell/roswell).

     $ ros install ta2gch/lambda

 It will install a comman line tool.
 See also **Command Line** section.

 #### Load a Document